Posted on 04/20/2021 at 07:38 AM by The Biker Lawyers

 Criminals already charged

 You now make less than a public defender.
 You’re going to litigate trials for individuals for $10/month?
-Or, let’s say you’re savvy so you (like an insurance company) state that the subscription only applies from the date of purchase, so any charges brought before that require a traditional retainer. (much like you can’t purchase car insurance for a crash after the crash occurs).
+Or, let’s say you’re savvy so you (like an insurance company) state that the subscription only applies from the date of purchase, so any charges brought before that require a traditional retainer.
+Similar to the way an insurance company will not let you purchase car insurance for a crash after the crash occurs.

 People contemplating crime

-Congratulations, you’re now the consigliare to impoverished crime (the mob already has attorneys they pay retainers to).
-You’re going to get a million phone calls from individuals who are contemplating crime and want to know how to get away with it.
+Congratulations, you’re now the consigliere to impoverished crime (the mob already has attorneys they pay retainers to).
+You’re going to get a million phone calls requesting legal advice from individuals who are contemplating crime and want to know how to get away with it.
 Half of them aren’t going to be smart enough to ask the questions in a non-incriminating manner, so you get to deal with the ethics of that.

-The other half are intelligently and actively committing crimes in your or others communities, and regardless of your ability to answer hypotheticals, you’re aiding and abetting that from a moral standpoint.
+The other half are committing crimes in your or others' communities, and regardless of your ability to discuss criminal law in hypotheticals, you’re aiding and abetting that from a moral standpoint.
 There goes your ability to clear your conscience (unless you lacked one to begin with), and likely your ability to sleep soundly at night.

 Even worse, when they’re caught, you get to litigate their trial for $10/month.